Chennai Hernia Care

-About Ingunial Hernia?
+About Inguinal Hernia?

 An inguinal hernia develops when tissue, such as intestine, protrudes through a weak region in the abdominal muscles, causing a bulge in the groyne area.
 This form of hernia is more prevalent in men than in women.